Brilliant centurion Jay Bista puts Mumbai on top in Irani Cup

-Mumbai opener notches maiden first-class ton as Mumbai post 386-3 against Rest of India
+Mumbai opening batsman Jay Bista notches his maiden first-class century as Mumbai post 386 for the loss of three wickets against Rest of India in their Irani Cup tie

 “He is a very talented player, something special for the future.
 Obviously, he needs time; he needs to be groomed.
 I am sure if he has the right attitude and works on his game, he will be a great asset for us in years to come.”